 One of the most fascinating things about children and adults with Autism Spectrum Disorders (ASD) is their obsessions or special interests.
-My son Michael has had numerous obsessions and preoccupations with objects since he was a toddler.
+My son has had numerous obsessions and preoccupations with objects since he was a toddler.
 It was these special interests that first alerted me to the possibility that he may have autism.

 When he was about 2 years old he developed an intense interest in watching things that would spin.
 Particularly fans and the wheels on overturned bikes or toy trucks.
 Kids with ASD often don’t play with toys in the way other kids do.
 They investigate the separate components, often studying one part of a toy for hours on end.
 They can have restricted imaginative play.

-Michael also loved to turn light switches on and off.
-Now some kids might do this a few times but Michael would go through the whole house with a stool, so he could reach the switch, and repeatedly turn it on and off.
+He also loved to turn light switches on and off.
+Now some kids might do this a few times but he would go through the whole house with a stool, so he could reach the switch, and repeatedly turn it on and off.
 He wouldn’t stop until I made him and then would have a tantrum of massive proportions.
 Sometimes it was just easier to let him turn those switches on and off.
 My husband would come home from work to find the house lit up like a Christmas tree.

 Why the attraction to light switches?
 I think it may have something to do with the predictability.
 You flick the switch, the light turns on.
 You flick it again, the light turns off.
 A very satisfying level of control if you are living in the chaotic world which is autism.

 Why get obsessed with water?
 Well everyone knows how relaxing it can be to watch or listen to running water such as in a fountain or stream.
-Kids with ASD are very stressed, most of the time.
+Kids with ASD can be very stressed, much of the time.
 Obsessions generally develop from anxiety, unless of course it is an obsession to something like Bob Dylan music, which is just good taste.
 Obsessive Compulsive Disorder is categorised as an Anxiety Disorder in the psychiatric text books.
 If you deal with the anxiety the obsession will reduce or disappear.
 If you try to suppress an obsession, without dealing with the underlying anxiety, it will manifest in a different way.
 Beware the pop-up effect!

 It is very difficult to reduce the anxiety that ASD kids experience and sometimes you just have to let them have their obsession, or let them obsess in the privacy of their bedroom or at home after school.
 Often therapists use the obsession as a reward as part of behaviour modification programs.

-Michael’s obsessions have become more sophisticated since the early years.
+His obsessions have become more sophisticated since the early years.
 At various stages he has had special interests in aeroplanes (Spitfires), rubbish trucks, rubbish bins, recycling and the solar system.
 I will write about these obsessions another time.